InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

 With the base components installed you can now install the infrastructure.

 For our application **Pods** we will need to label the worker nodes in the cluster.

+If you've used the example ```cluster.yaml``file you can skip these labelling commands and the ``eksctl`` utility will ensure that any nodes it created will have the appropriate labels applied.

-We do this by applying a label to each node.
+To label nodes we apply them to each node.
 Run the following for each node in your cluster::

     node=<NODE-NAME>
     kubectl label nodes ${node} informaticsmatters.com/purpose-core=yes
     kubectl label nodes ${node} informaticsmatters.com/purpose-worker=yes
     kubectl label nodes ${node} informaticsmatters.com/purpose-application=yes

 From this point we rely on Ansible playbooks that are provided in the the Informatics Matters `ansible-infrastructure`_ repository, so you will need to clone